giacomogiudice/MPS/README.md

 ## Introduction
 A (very) small library for to simulate many-body quantum systems with _Matrix Product States_ (MPS).
 It is designed to be scalable and performant at the same time maintainign the flexibility of __MATLAB__.
-The main focus is on time evolution, both through Time-Evolving Block Decimation (TEBD) using the Trotter-Suzuki decomposition, as well as the Time-Dependent Variational Principle (TDVP).
+It is mostly focused on time evolution, both through Time-Evolving Block Decimation (TEBD) using the Trotter-Suzuki decomposition, as well as the Time-Dependent Variational Principle (TDVP).
+It also features single-site Iterative Variational Optimization to find ground states of Hamiltonian systems.

 ## Features
 * __Scalable__ All routines are written with performance in mind, all underlying contractions are optimal for large bond dimension _D_.
 The complexity should never be more than _O(D<sup>3</sup>)_.